CREATIVE MINDS AT WORK

 Mr. Stazzone's founded UTPentertainment in 2004.

 His eye (and ear) for style made UTPentertainment's products beyond the standard and his venture one of the most successful entertainment companies in South Florida till today.
 Luciano's goal was to found a small company that could handle big projects, a company producing entertainment made by artists.
-Luciano has designed and produced events for mainstream TV stations and high-end private events.
-His original productions can be seen featured by top 40 worldwide artists or by costumers in the corporate or private field.
+Luciano has designed and produced events for mainstream TV stations and high-end private ones.
+His original productions can be seen (and heard) featured by top 40 international artists and by customers in the private or corporate field.